Protection of Minors Policy

-4. Other exceptions as determined will be enumerated in the Protection of Minors (POM) Policy Operational Guidelines.
+4. Other exceptions as determined will be enumerated in the Protection of Minors (POM) Policy Handbook.

 IV.
 COMPLIANCE PROCESS

 The ORIM is responsible for administering the Protection of Minors Policy.
-ORIM will develop and publish policy operational guidelines for the implementation of the policy consistent with Vanderbilt’s mission and best practices in this domain.
-The approved Policy Operational Guidelines are incorporated by reference and made a part of this policy.
-Policy Operational Guidelines may include but are not limited to event registration procedures, sign in/out procedures, minimum adult: Minor ratios, procedures for research with Minor subjects, academic coursework which includes interaction with Minors, etc.
+ORIM will develop and publish policy operational guidelines as the POM Policy Handbook for the implementation of the policy consistent with Vanderbilt’s mission and best practices in this domain.
+The POM Policy Handbook is incorporated by reference and made a part of this policy.
+Policy Handbook information may include but is not limited to event registration procedures, sign in/out procedures, minimum adult: Minor ratios, procedures for research with Minor subjects, academic coursework which includes interaction with Minors, etc.